cnatalie/METZYME/README.md

 # METZYME
-R code used to create heatmaps, PCA plots, the 18S phyloseq and WCGNA analyses used in the study:
+R code used to create heatmaps, PCA plots, normalizations, the 18S phyloseq and WCGNA analyses used in the study:

 # A dual role for dinoflagellates across biogeochemical gradients in the central Pacific Ocean